Introduction

 Belt progression: Kids must master specific skills before they can get a new belt.

-Achieving a black belt takes years, teaches kids the value of patience and persistence.
+Achieving a black belt takes years, tand eaches kids the value of patience and persistence.

 By setting and achieving goals kids develop a sense of accomplishment and learn that hard work pays off.
 This lesson applies not only to martial arts but to academics and other areas of life.

 Martial arts requires kids to practice patience as they progress.
-Unlike instant gratification activities martial arts training is slow and steady, teaches that success takes time.
+Unlike instant gratification activities, martial arts training is slow and steady, teaching that success takes time.

 Waiting for belt promotions: Kids must train consistently before they can move up.